 How to Apply

-The link to the application will be available here once the application is open.
+The link to apply will be available here once the application is open.
 Please check back after the application launch date.

 Applications must be received by the deadline in order to be considered for a grant.
 No extensions will be given.